Our Library

 Readers Cafe: Wednesday, Friday.
 Device free reading See the Rights of the Reader here

-Makerspace activities - watch for opportunities every week
+Makerspace activities - watch for opportunities every week.
+Cartography anyone?

 Māori and Aotearoa Reference Collection - including the Everton, Wright and Gribben donations.
 Everyone is welcome to use the library Kōrero Whakakitenga/ Wāhi Rangahau Room - whakapapa or research your history.